the-turing-way/the-turing-way/book/content/open_research/01/opendata.md

 So, how do you go about making your data open?

 ### Steps to make your data open

+The steps below help you make your data findable, accessible, interoperable and reusable (FAIR).
+You can learn more about FAIR principles in the chapter on [research data management](rdm/rdm.html).

 #### Step 1: Make your data available